Operational Skills Needed

 Interviewing for Operational Experience

 One potential method could be incorporating scenario-based questions in interviews.
 For example, presenting candidates with a hypothetical system outage and asking them to walk through their troubleshooting process.
 Hence, this could reveal their thought process, decision-making skills, and familiarity with operational tools and practices.
+But even that has limits.
+Real incidents never follow the script.
+I wish they did.
+In real life, graphs lag, alerts flood in and you have ten minutes to make a call you’ll have to explain in a post-mortem later.

 Operational Scenario Interviews